sdegueldre/php-blog/README.md

 # Php-blog

-This is a blog site.
+This is a blog website.
 The project was define by Becode.
-This is our first site using front-end and back-end environment.
+This is our first website using front-end and back-end environment.
+The blog alllows you to sign up, log in with a username.
+The user have 3 types of permissions : Normal user, Author or Admin.
+You can create, edit an article as author and admin.
+You can delete it as Admin too.
+You can also create categories for articles as author.
+Edit and delete it as Admin.

 ## Getting Started